+(3) HAN

-(3) HAN Prerequisite: Chemical Engineering 110A with a minimum grade of C-; Mathematics 4B or 4BI; Engineering majors only.
+Prerequisite: Chemical Engineering 110A with a minimum grade of C-; Mathematics 4B or 4BI; Engineering majors only.

 Extension of Chemical Engineering 110A to cover mixtures and multiphase equilibrium.
 Liquidvapor separations calculations are emphasized.
-Introduction to equations of state for mixtures.
+Introduction to equations of state for mixtures current events of interest to chemical engineers.
+Student groups present oral reports on reading assignments pertaining to new technologies, discoveries, industry challenges, society/government issues, professional and ethical responsibilities.

-119. Current Events in Chemical Engineering (1) STAFE
+119. Current Events in Chemical Engineering